Belief overview

 Neutral

-What it is: In many evangelical currents, Christian mission is lived with a sense of urgency linked to spiritual responsibility, human destiny, and, in some cases, eschatological expectation.
+What it is: In many evangelical currents, the Christian mission is lived with a sense of urgency linked to spiritual responsibility, human destiny, and, in some cases, eschatological expectation.

 Supportive